3. MATERIAL ACCOUNTING POLICY INFORMATION

 A) Financial assets

-The Company applies the expected credit loss model for recognising impairment loss on financial assets measured at amortised cost, debt instruments classified as FVTOCI, trade receivables, unbilled receivables, contract assets, finance lease receivables and other financial assets.
+The Company applies the expected credit loss model for recognising impairment loss on financial assets measured at amortised cost, debt instruments classified as FVTOCI, trade receivables, unbilled receivables, finance lease receivables and other financial assets.
 Expected credit loss is the difference between the contractual cash flows and the cash flows that the entity expects to receive discounted using the effective interest rate.

-Loss allowances for trade receivables, unbilled receivables, contract assets and finance lease receivables are measured at an amount equal to lifetime expected credit loss.
-Lifetime expected credit losses are the expected credit losses that result from all possible default events over the expected life of a financial instrument.
-Lifetime expected credit loss is computed based on a provision matrix which takes in to account, risk profiling of customers and historical credit loss experience adjusted for forward looking information.
-For other financial
+Loss allowances for trade receivables, unbilled receivables and finance lease receivables are measured at an amount equal to lifetime expected credit loss.
+Lifetime expected credit losses are the expected credit losses that result from all possible default events over the expected life of a

-assets, expected credit loss is measured at the amount equal to twelve months expected credit loss unless there has been a significant increase in credit risk from initial recognition, in which case those are measured at lifetime expected credit loss.
+financial instrument.
+Lifetime expected credit loss is computed based on a provision matrix which takes in to account, risk profiling of customers and historical credit loss experience adjusted for forward-looking information.
+For other financial assets, expected credit loss is measured at the amount equal to twelve months expected credit loss unless there has been a significant increase in credit risk from initial recognition, in which case those are measured at lifetime expected credit loss.

 B) Impairment of Investment in subsidiaries

 The Company assesses investments in subsidiaries for impairment whenever events or changes in circumstances indicate that the carrying amount of the investment may not be recoverable.
 If any such indication exists, the Company estimates the recoverable amount of the investment in subsidiary.
 The recoverable amount of such investment is the higher of its fair value less cost of disposal (“FVLCD”) and its value-in-use (“VIU”).
 The VIU of the investment is calculated using projected future cash flows.
 If the recoverable amount of the investment is less than its carrying amount, the carrying amount is reduced to its recoverable amount.
-The reduction is treated as an impairment loss and is recognised in the statement of profit and loss.
+The reduction is treated as an impairment loss and is recognized in the statement of profit and loss.

 C) Non-financial assets